ZeyuGaoAi/Instance_based_Vision_Transformer/nuclei_seg_cls_infer/README.md

 This folder is for the first step of our proposed framework.

-This code is revised from the source code of HoVerNet https://github.com/vqdang/hover_net.
+This code is revised from the source code of [HoVerNet](https://github.com/vqdang/hover_net).

 ## Set Up Environment
 Please set up your enviroment follow https://github.com/vqdang/hover_net